 |

--A few different pencil grades (2H or H for the initial sketch, a couple of mid-grade a 2B or 4B to start placing values gradually, and one darker grade like an 8B for darkest areas)
+-A few different pencil grades (2H or HB for the initial sketch, a couple of mid-grade a 2B or 4B to start creating darker values gradually, and a softer grade like an 8B for darkest areas)

 -Drawing or sketching paper (smooth paper is going to ensure smooth blending)